Free Kids Chore Chart Printable + 6 Tips For Success

 A colorful chore chart is way more exciting than plain black and white ones.
 While it might not make cleaning fun, it can make it more enjoyable for your kid.

-Don’t forget to scroll down to download your own free printable chore charts, I have six different color variations!
+Don’t forget to scroll down to download your own free printable chore charts, I have six different color schemes!

-If your kids are really young, they get especially excited about a new kids chore chart.
+If your kids are really young, they get incredibly excited about a new chore chart.
 Marking things off the list can also be really satisfying for kids as they accomplish each specific chore on their weekly chore chart.
 It helps to keep kids motivated!

 Steps to Create a Chore Chart System: